 Continental Cities Company, now known as Lambert Development of New York City, purchased the 40,020-sf site at Broadway and 17th Street for $4.5 million ($18.1 million in today’s dollars) in 1977.

 ...citys tallest, if approved.
 Greenwich Realty Capital first unveiled plans for the project at 17th and California St. last September.
 At the time, a spokesman said the building would be in excess of...

 ...stories but it wasnt yet clear what the actual height would be.
 Plans for 650 17th St. became a little bit more concrete last week when the developer filed a concept with...

-The tower will be located at 650 17th Street, and for now that’s the working name of the building.
+The tower’s specific address is 650 17th Street, and for now that’s the working name of the building.
 In fact, more information is available on the website, sixfifty17.com.
 The site between Welton and California Streets is currently a parking lot.